A two-dimensional delta symbol method and its application to pairs of quadratic forms: Overview: quadratic forms and delta symbol methods

-The asymptotic formula \eqref{asymtwoquadrics} verifies the Manin--Peyre conjecture for nonsingular complete intersections of two quadrics with dimension at least $7$ (or $6$ under GLH), improving an earlier result of Munshi~\cite{M}, which requires $s\geq 11$ with $\Delta <1/32$.
+As explained on the next page, the asymptotic formula \eqref{asymtwoquadrics} verifies the Manin--Peyre conjecture for nonsingular complete intersections of two quadrics with dimension at least $7$ (or $6$ under GLH).
+This improves an earlier result of Munshi~\cite{M}, which requires $s\geq 11$ with $\Delta <1/32$.
 Our condition $s\geq 10$ matches that in the work of Heath-Brown--Pierce~\cite{HBP}, which handles the ``split" case when $F_i(\mathbf x,\mathbf y)=G_i(\mathbf x)+H_i(\mathbf y)$ where $G_i,H_i$ are quadratic forms in at least $5$ variables for $i=1,2$ with $\Delta<1/32$.
-The conditional part of our result $s\geq 9$ matches the analogous result in the function field setting obtained by Vishe \cite{V19}, where GLH follows from the generalized Riemann Hypothesis over finite fields.
+The conditional part of our result $s\geq 9$ matches the analogous result in the function field setting obtained by Vishe~\cite{V19}, where GLH follows from the generalized Riemann Hypothesis over finite fields.

+Before going into details of the method, we briefly discuss what is known and conjectured for smaller $s$.
+We phrase our discussion in terms of integer solutions of homogeneous equations.
+(See for example~\cite{JL} for more on the terminology of smooth proper models used in parts of the literature.)